Barbara E. Ward

-Barbara E. Ward (1919–1983) was a British social anthropologist and academic, who specialised in Chinese society.
+Barbara E. Ward (1919–1983) was a British social anthropologist and academic, who specialized in sinological anthropology.

 Life

-Ward was born in 1919.
+Ward was born January 2, 1919 in Nottingham, England.
 She studied history at Newnham College, an all-women's college of the University of Cambridge.
 She then attended the University of London, where she gained a diploma in education (a teaching qualification) in 1942.
 For the next five years she taught in England and West Africa.
 While teaching in Ghana, she became interested in social anthropology.
-In 1949, she completed a Master's degree from the London School of Economics having studied the Ewe speaking people of Ghana.
+In 1949, she completed a master's degree from the London School of Economics having studied the Ewe speaking people of Ghana.

-In 1950, Ward moved to Hong Kong.
+In 1950, Ward moved to Hong Kong where she focused her attention to the fishing community.
+For three years, she spent performing field work among the Kau Sai group in the Eastern New Territories.
 She taught sociology at Chinese University of Hong Kong, rising to the rank of reader.

-She spent three years studying the anthropology of the Kau Sai people.
-She returned many times to China and wrote about the New Territories area.
+In 1973, she was invited to act as the head of the International Institute for Environmental Affairs.
+However she only agreed on the condition that the name be changed to the International Institute for Environment and Development to which it still remains today.

 During her academic career, she lectured at the University of London, Cornell University, the University of Cambridge, and the Chinese University of Hong Kong.

 At the end of her life she was preparing a book on the boat people of Hong Kong.